VivianChan1998/Arduino-Waffle/README.md

     > vivian is working on this one now!
     - [ ] Board.py, initiate board by reading from a file (?)
     - [ ] Board.py > register_one_pin(), choose available pin - depends on how the pin structure is established
-- [ ] (medium) I realized that i forgot to add Question "how many leds" in LED.py
 - [ ] (low) function returned object is a string which might have multiple lines of code, need to modify them to ensure each entry in `code[]` is one line of code
 - [ ] (low) fix code indentg
     > will look into this